Oscar Pistorius: Olympian Hero Turned Disgraced Killer - UrduPoint

 A five-year conviction for manslaughter was upgraded to murder on appeal and in July 2016 he was sentenced to six years, less than half the minimum term for the charge.

-In 2017, the Supreme Court of Appeal more than doubled that jail term to 13 years and five months after the state appealed that it had been unduly lenient.
+In 2017, the Supreme Court of Appeal more than doubled that jail term to 13 years and five months after the state appealed that the sentence had been unduly lenient.

 Prosecutors had argued that Pistorius failed to show genuine remorse.